 Strategic consideration Impact

 Finance Good information rights management and properly formed and considered responses reduces the need for review and mitigates against appeals.

 Staff Not Applicable

 Equalities Not Applicable

 Estates Not Applicable

-Communications and Presentation Respecting rights of individuals contributes to client and stakeholder confidence in the delivery of the benefit system by Social Security Scotland
+Communications and Presentation Not Applicable

 An Impact Assessment must be carried out during the development of all new Agency policies and services and when making significant changes to policies and services.
 The Corporate Assurance team should be involved form an early stage to provide guidance and advice relating to completing impact assessments.